-To mark the 50th Anniversary of the founding of the BSCB we are pleased and excited to announce the establishment of a new prize, the BSCB Women in Cell Biology Early Career Award Medal.
-This will be an annual honour awarded to an outstanding female cell biologist who has started her own research group in the UK within the last 6 years, with allowances for legitimate career breaks.
+The BSCB Women in Cell Biology Early Career Award Medal was founded in 2015 to mark the 50th Anniversary of the founding of the BSCB.
+This annual honour is awarded to an outstanding female cell biologist who has started her own research group within the last 6 years, with allowances for career breaks.
 Applicants must also have published at least one senior author paper from their own laboratory.

 “While the concept of women-only prizes is controversial, most scientists think that we lose far too many talented, young, female scientists.
-We hope that this award will help raise the profile of some of our most promising young stars at a crucial stage in their career and that the awardees will serve as inspiring role models for the next generation of female cell biologists.” – Professor Jordan Raff, President of the BSCB
+We hope that this award will help raise the profile of some of our most promising young stars at a crucial stage in their career and that the awardees will serve as inspiring role models for the next generation of female cell biologists.” – Professor Jordan Raff, former BSCB President.

-You can watch her medal lecture on our YouTube Channel.
+You can watch BSCB WICB medal lectures on our YouTube Channel.